Applelo/compotes/README.md

 There are some good library like [React Aria](https://react-spectrum.adobe.com/react-aria/react-aria-components.html) but it's made to work on one framework and I work on different tech like Wordpress, Symfony or VueJS.

-> This library provide only the compotes and it's you to make a tart.
+> This library provides only the compotes and it's you to make a tart.

 ## 👨‍💼 License